 In some cases, a simple adaptation to an existing feature may be all you need to improve the accessibility in your bathroom.

 In our example above, we have added a separate lower level basin, alongside a regular height basin.
 The recommended basin height for adults is between 760mm and 1190mm (see our bathroom layout guide for more details), however, if you use a wheelchair or need to sit when using your basin, this may be too high.

 The type of tap you choose is also important, especially if you have restricted hand movement.
-Look for taps that have a large handle and are easy to turn, like the Mira Comfort basin mixer tap, which has been designed especially for this purpose.
+Look for taps that have a large handle and are easy to turn.
+High level basin mixer taps are perfect for this purpose.

 If you require storage, it may be better to choose shelving or even a trolley, so all your essentials are close to hand.
-Privacy windows in a downstairs bathroom mean you won’t need to constantly raise and lower blinds.
+Privacy windows in a downstairs bathroom means you won’t need to constantly raise and lower blinds.

 Focus on… toilets